cmdaltctr/fade-up.js/README.md

 ## Configuration Options

-If your `fade-up.js` script uses the `GentleFadeUp` class constructor for customization, it supports the following options:
+If your `fade-up.js` script uses the `GentleFadeUp` class constructor for customisation, it supports the following options:

 | Option      | Default         | Description                                     |
 | :---------- | :-------------- | :---------------------------------------------- |